Criticism of crusading

 The failure of the Seventh Crusade (1248–1250) sparked a new wave of criticism.
 Humbert of Romans, in his treatise on crusade preaching, De praedicatione crucis, refers to contemporary criticism of crusading.
+He also defended the crusading movement during the Second Council of Lyon in 1274.
+Among the arguments he cited against it were disillusionment due to failures and outright pacifism.